Metorik Alternative

 |---|---|---|

-| Starting price | Early access (cohort pricing) | $20/mo (up to 100 orders), scaling to $100+/mo for high-volume stores |
+| Starting price | $39/mo up to 5 projects, +$3 each | $20/mo (up to 100 orders), scaling to $100+/mo for high-volume stores |

 | Primary focus | Agency operations across all client tools | WooCommerce reporting, analytics, and email automation |

-| Platform scope | WooCommerce, Shopify, WordPress, GitHub, Stripe, Craft CMS, analytics, monitoring | WooCommerce only |
+| Platform scope | WooCommerce, WordPress, GitHub, Stripe, Craft CMS, analytics, monitoring (Shopify in development) | WooCommerce only |

 | Order analytics | Commerce events (orders, checkout, fulfillment) as operational signals | Deep order analytics — segmentation, custom reports, export tools |